pasqal-io/qubo-solver/docs/content/driveshaping/optimized.md

-## Optimized Pulse Shaper
+## Optimized Drive Shaper

-`OptimizedPulseShaper` uses bayesian optimization to find pulse parameters (amplitude and detuning) in order to solve a QUBO problem using quantum simulation.
+`OptimizedDriveShaper` uses bayesian optimization to find drive parameters (amplitude and detuning) in order to solve a QUBO problem using quantum simulation.

-It outputs both the optimized pulse and a solution object containing bitstrings, counts, probabilities, and associated costs.
+It outputs both the optimized drive and a solution object containing bitstrings, counts, probabilities, and associated costs.

 ### Features:
 - Computes normalized weights from the QUBO diagonal to support later application of the Detuning Map Modulator (DMM).
 - Uses Bayesian optimization to tune six parameters: three for the Rabi amplitude ($\Omega$), and three for the global detuning ($\delta$).
-- Executes quantum simulations at each iteration to evaluate candidate pulse parameters and their performance on the QUBO.
+- Executes quantum simulations at each iteration to evaluate candidate drive parameters and their performance on the QUBO.
-- Returns the final optimized pulse and best QUBO solution, with full metadata (counts, probabilities, and costs).
+- Returns the final optimized drive and best QUBO solution, with full metadata (counts, probabilities, and costs).

 ### Initialization Parameters: